hprice99/ENGG4811_code/README.md

 ### `scripts`
 This directory contains Python scripts used to generate the memory initialisation files and configuration headers used by the project.
 It also includes Jinja2 templates for these configuration headers, as well as YAML configuration files to define the parameters used by each project.
-These scripts are used to create a memory initialisation file containing the $\boldsymbol{A}$ and $\boldsymbol{B}$ matrices that are multiplied in the firmware, and create firmware and hardware configuration headers that remain synchronised.
+These scripts are used to create a memory initialisation file containing the **A** and **B** matrices that are multiplied in the firmware, and create firmware and hardware configuration headers that remain synchronised.

 ### `vivado`
 This directory contains the `.tcl` scripts that may be used to generate the Vivado projects required to synthesise and implement each design.